Department of Politics, Princeton University

 I have research and teaching interests in comparative political economy, political sociology, and formal theory and quantitative methods.
-My research appears or is due to appear in the journals Social Forces and American Sociological Review.
+My research appears or is due to appear in the journals Social Forces, American Sociological Review, and Sociological Methods & Research.

 In my spare time, I enjoy spending time with my dog Maggie, whom I adopted from SAVE Animal Shelter in Princeton, NJ.